-Detox is the first step in the recovery process from drug or alcohol addiction.
+Medically Monitored Detox is the first step in the recovery process from drug or alcohol addiction.
 For some substances, withdrawal symptoms associated with detox can be severe.
-This is what makes medical drug detox necessary to keep the person safe and comfortable.
-A person needs to seek space to refine their body for a rehab center.
+This is what makes detoxification necessary to keep the individual safe and comfortable.

-Sana Lake Recovery Center provides its members with a comprehensive treatment plan that starts with medical drug detox.
-It formally runs numerous drug and alcohol detox programs and provides a range of interventions for the member’s assistance.
+Sana Lake Recovery Center provides its members with a comprehensive treatment plan that starts with a medically monitored detox.
+We provide a wide range of programs and services for our member’s assistance.
 Our team of compassionate medical professionals helps people:

 - Safely clear their body from unwanted and harmful substances